-The Ivy League includes eight well-known universities in the United States.
-As of 2025, the group consists of Brown, Columbia, Cornell, Dartmouth, Harvard, Princeton, the University of Pennsylvania, and Yale.
+The Ivy League includes eight universities in the United States: Brown, Columbia, Cornell, Dartmouth, Harvard, Princeton, the University of Pennsylvania, and Yale.
+While their listed prices appear similar, their real-world costs vary based on housing models, campus location, and financial aid policies.

 Table of Contents